3.9. Sandbox Integration

 File View in the Analysis Cockpit

 After your file has been uploaded, you have to wait until your sandbox is finished with analyzing the file.
-Change to the Reports view to see the status of the files.
+Change to the Sandbox Reports view to see the status of the files.

 Reports View in the Analysis Cockpit